 - Joseph Roman, Sgt.
 Brill (147 episodes from 1976 to 1983)

 - Garry Walberg, Lt.
 Frank Monahan (145 episodes from 1976 to 1983)

 - Val Bisoglio, Danny Tovo (138 episodes from 1976 to 1983)

 - Eddie Garrett, Ed (113 episodes from 1976 to 1983)

 - John Nolan, Bartender (88 episodes from 1977 to 1983)

-Klugman earned a total of four Emmy nominations for this role and spawned the medical investigation genre.
-Quincy was a stubborn, crusading medical examiner who solved cases using forensic analysis, crime scene investigation techniques and sharp intuition.
+Jack Klugman earned a total of four Emmy nominations for his role and spawned the medical investigation genre.

 Quincy on DVD